 Although the opening of this private institution has been postponed due to the pandemic, it has already made a name for itself by launching an online encyclopedia dedicated to the history of Indian art.
 It has also embarked on an extensive digitisation program to promote the dissemination of South Asian arts across the Indian subcontinent.
 The Museum of Art & Photography in Bangalore will open its doors on February 18.

 Dutch studio OMA has completely redesigned the Albright-Knox Art Gallery to make it more open, inclusive and design-led.
 The newly named Buffalo AKG Art Museum will continue to house the collections of the gallery founded in 1862.
 Visitors will be able to view more than 400 works of art in an exhibition space of nearly 5,000 square meters, including a two-storey gallery for large-scale installations.
 Another new feature is a sculpture garden covered with a spectacular canopy of glass and mirrors, which is an original creation by Olafur Eliasson.

-The transformation of the Buffalo AKG Art Museum cost USD 230 million (more than a billion Hong Kong dollars), part of which was gifted by the American billionaire Jeffrey Gundlach.
+The transformation of the Buffalo AKG Art Museum cost USD 230 million (INR 18,80,05,45,000), part of which was gifted by the American billionaire Jeffrey Gundlach.
 The businessman had fond memories of visiting the Albright-Knox Art Gallery as a child, and decided to contribute financially to its expansion.
 The Buffalo AKG Art Museum is scheduled to open on May 25.

 La Maison Gainsbourg, Paris (France)